-For that 4 or 5 a.m. trek to man.
+For that 4 or 5 a.m. direct to you, man.

-Exactly.
-We were sitting on the bus going from the business car park and Heathrow to the main terminal at 5 a.m. and he said to me, it's not glamorous.
+He's actually we were sitting on the bus going from the business car park and Heathrow to the main terminal at 5 a.m. and he said to me, it's not glamorous.
+So that was quite a wide geography.

-So that was quite a wide geography then, according we associate, well, according and for partnership, we were focused on the UK and Germany.
 Yeah.
-And again, I don't speak German and we did some great deals in the UK, great deals in Germany.
-But going from kind of north of England to, you know, Cologne.
+Then according we are folk at, well coding and for partnership we were focused on the UK and Germany.
 Yeah.
+And again I don't speak German and we did some great deals in the UK, great deals in Germany.

-And you're kind of working out how these two cities work and what the best investment strategy is and whatever else for me was quite hard.
+But going from kind of north of England to, you know, Cologne and you're kind of working out how these two cities work and what the best investment strategy is and whatever else for me was quite hard.
 And then so and now Ken Rice, we are UK focused and a very select number of cities.
 Yeah.
-So now if, if you say to me which street in Manchester would you like to invest?
+So now if you say to me which street in Manchester would you like to invest?

 I know and I know what side of the street I know which tenants are meant to, you know which tenants are looking for the kind of space that we go in there.
 Yeah.
 Who are contractors?
 Could be who our community manager might be, you know, and it's the same for all of the other cities that we work in.

 And I think from our perspective, because of how we like to do, that's the best way to invest.

 So your best mate Sam.
 Yeah.
-Worked with him.
-Kicked me out of your house.
+Worked with him, kicked him out of your house.
 Yeah.
 And then worked, Corian for then you set can rise up in 2015.
 How did that come about?
 And.
 Yeah.
 Can you just talk to me a little bit about the business and you know, what your your vision and plan and mission was the firm.